JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    ```

    The `key` attribute helps the React renderer figure out what to do when the value of `props.videos` changes.
 It uses
-the key to determine which parts of a list need to refresh and which ones stay the same.
+   the key to determine which parts of a list need to be refreshed and which ones stay the same.
 You can find more information
    about lists and keys in the [React guide](https://reactjs.org/docs/lists-and-keys.html).

-3. In the `App` component, make sure that the child components are instantiated with proper attributes.
+3. In the `App` component, make sure that the child components are instantiated with the proper attributes.
 In `App.kt`,
    replace the two loops underneath the `h3` elements with an invocation of `VideoList` together with the attributes for
    `unwatchedVideos` and `watchedVideos`.
    In the Kotlin DSL, you assign them inside a block belonging to the `VideoList` component:

    ```kotlin